Ryan Poehling

 Ryan Poehling Family

-Ryan Poehling has two older twin brothers, Nick and Jack, who also play ice hockey, indicating a strong family connection to the sport.
-His uncle, Stan Palmer, played hockey for the University of Minnesota Duluth and was drafted by the Montreal Canadiens in the 1977 NHL amateur draft.
+Although this page focuses on hockey rather than motorsport, the Poehling family has a notable hockey lineage.
+Ryan’s older twin brothers, Nick and Jack, both played ice hockey and committed to St. Cloud State alongside him.
+Their uncle, Stan Palmer, played for the University of Minnesota Duluth and was drafted 177th overall by the Montreal Canadiens in 1977, creating a multi-generational connection to the franchise that selected Ryan.

 Personal Life